 Click on the Settings at the top of the page.

 Click Authentication under “Application” on the left-hand side of the page.

 Under “Single Sign-On” check the box next to Enable Single Sign-On.
 New options will appear.

 Copy the Entity ID URL from the Duo Access Gateway admin console metadata display and paste it into the Palo Alto Networks Aperture SSO Identity Provider ID field.

 The Identity Provider Certificate is the DAG Metadata certificate supplied by Duo Access Gateway.
 Click the Browse button to select the dag.crt file you downloaded from the DAG admin console Application page earlier.
 Upload the certificate.

 Uncheck Require valid certificate for login.

 Copy the SSO URL information from the Duo Access Gateway admin console Metadata display and paste it into the Palo Alto Networks Aperture SSO Identity Provider SSO URL field.

-Learn more about Palo Alto Networks Aperture SSO by visting Palo Alto Networks Docs.
+Learn more about Palo Alto Networks Aperture SSO by visiting Palo Alto Networks Docs.